leo8a/ckx-training-box/README.md

 ==> cks-worker-1: Destroying VM and associated drives...
 ```

-> NOTE: The environment is prepared to bootstrap a full Kubernetes cluster from the scratch, if you want to provision only certain steps (e.g., CNI), you may modify any of the Ansible playbooks on the [kubernetes-setup](kubernetes-setup) folder.
+> NOTE: The environment is prepared to bootstrap a full Kubernetes cluster from the scratch, if you want to provision only certain steps (e.g., CNI, dashboard, ingress controller, OPA, etc.), you may modify any of the Ansible playbooks on the [kubernetes-setup](kubernetes-setup) folder.